Frequently asked questions

 The types of matters where legal aid may be granted are: Family law where there is a dispute concerning children, Criminal law where you are at risk of imprisonment, Family Violence if you are a victim and Mental Health matters.

 Just because the other party has received legal aid doesn’t mean that you are not entitled to make an application.
 We will consider each individual’s income and assets.
 However, we can’t represent both parties.
-What this means is that, if the other party is represented by the Legal Aid Commission, or has recently received some advice or assistance through one of our clinic advice sessions, you should apply through a private lawyer.
+What this means is that, if the other party is represented by the Tasmania Legal Aid, or has recently received some advice or assistance through one of our clinic advice sessions, you should apply through a private lawyer.
 The same guidelines will apply.
 This avoids a conflict of interest.

 No. Each party involved in a dispute must be represented by a different lawyer.
 This avoids a conflict of interest.